#1 Home Improvement Retailer

 The Home Depot Garden Center at Granbury

-As the calendar turns to summer, your landscaping and garden will weather more sun and heat than earlier in the season.
-You'll want to consider how to keep things cool with proper tending, shade, and irrigation.
-Just like we can get sunburned, trees can lose their leaves prematurely, bulb flowers can dry out, and grass can get scorched.
-Let us help.
-At your Garden Center in Granbury, we've got what you need to make it through the hotter months with flying colors.
+As we continue deeper into summer, your garden and landscaping will weather more sun and heat than earlier in the year.
+That means you'll need to consider how to keep things cool with proper tending, shade, and irrigation.
+You might also need ways to beat the heat.
+We can help.
+At The Home Depot Granbury Garden Center, we've got what you need to make the most of summer.

-When you're making sure your garden is watered, don't forget about the shrubs, bushes, and trees.
-They may need less watering than vegetable plants, but they can still get parched and dry in the summer heat.
-It's not hard to learn how to water trees and bushes — just make sure you aim the water at the roots.
-It'll help grow strong leaves and flowers.
-If it's a fruiting tree, it'll also help give it enough moisture to put out blossoms and fruit and keep it from drying out.
+When you're watering your vegetable garden, don't forget about the shrubs and trees.
+They may need less watering than summer flowers or vegetable plants, but they can still get dry and parched in the summer heat.
+It's not difficult to learn how to water trees and shrubs — just aim the water at the roots.
+It'll help prolong the greenery and prevent it from turning brown or yellow.
+Also, check for damage on the trees and shrubs.
+Pests can wreak havoc on your greenery.

-Also, check for damaged areas on the shrubs and trees.
-Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for leaves full of holes, strange raised scars on tree bark, or spots on bark or leaves.
-When your leaves look like lace, caterpillars or insects are eating them.
-Spots may indicate several issues ranging from bugs to fungus.
-Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as they may ultimately end the life of your bushes or trees.
+Look for holes in leaves, spots on bark or leaves, or a network of raised lines on the bark that look like artistic decoration.
+When your leaves look like lace, something is eating them.
+Spots may indicate a number of issues ranging from bugs to fungus.
+Those scar-like lines on tree bark could mean your tree is infected with borers, which are insects that lay eggs inside the bark and then burrow out after they hatch.
+Research and care for any of these issues as soon as possible, as they may end the life of your tree.

 Grow Your Own Herbs

-Planting herbs in the ground can be tricky, as many of them — especially mint — are invasive and will take over your yard.
-So grow them in small decorative pots on a sunny window sill, porch, or even in wall planters.
-Herbs also work well in a hydroponic garden, which means they don't grow in regular black dirt.
-Instead, they grow in a mix of perlite, sand, or rock chips.
+Planting herbs in the ground can be tricky, as many of them — especially mint — are invasive and will take over your lawn.
+To avoid a yard full of mint or other herbs, keep them in decorative pots on a porch, window sill, or even in wall planters.
+Herbs also work well in a hydroponic garden, which means they don't grow in soil.
+Instead, they grow in a mixture of sand, rock chips, or perlite.

 Trees as Natural Shade

-Trees are a natural source of shade, They can change the look of your yard.
-Whether you plant a few trees or a small forest, remember this is a long-term commitment.
+Trees are the ultimate natural source of shade, and they can change the appearance of your yard.
+Whether you plant an accent tree or a small forest keep in mind this is a long-term commitment.
 When they're healthy, trees live many decades — and some for hundreds of years.
-Before you shop, look into how to plant a tree, whether they're deciduous trees, evergreen saplings, or more mature trees.
+Before you shop, plan so you know how to plant a tree — whether they're evergreens, deciduous tree saplings, or more mature trees.

 Although trees framing a house may look picturesque, you should research the specifics of those trees before you plant them.
-Consider how deep the taproots go, how far the root ball extends outward, and the full-grown size of the trees.
-Trees will always find the easiest source of water, so be sure to plant them away from the water lines so they won't be damaged by moisture-seeking roots.
-As majestic as trees are, it's important to also consider how and where they'd fall if a severe storm or disease weakened them.
-If you've planned accordingly, found trees you love, and know the perfect places to put them, get planting.
-That way, you can enjoy the leaves rustling in the breeze and dappled shade sooner rather than later.
+Consider the full-grown size of the trees you want, how far the root ball extends outward, and how deep the taproots go.
+Plant your trees far from water pipes, as their strong roots will seek water and wend into piping to get it.
+As majestic as trees are, it's important to also consider how and where they'd fall if a major storm or disease weakened them.

-No matter if your perfect summer includes relaxing, gardening, grilling, or finishing those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+No matter if your perfect summer includes grilling, gardening, relaxing, or completing those outdoor DIY projects, we've got everything to keep you covered.
+Make the most of lengthy evenings and early mornings to enjoy all the season has to offer.
 Shop online at your leisure, on our app anywhere you like, or in the aisles of your Granbury store.

 Nearby Stores